CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

    ![](images/a102.png)

 ### **Task 7.3: Associate the firewall policy with the virtual hub**

+In this task, you'll associate a firewall policy with a secured virtual hub.
+You'll select the firewall policy, manage its associations, and link it to the virtual hub.
+Finally, you'll verify that the policy is correctly associated and secured.

 1. From the Azure portal home page, select **Firewall Manager**.
 On the Firewall Manager page, under **Security**, select **Azure Firewall Policies**.